kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 There you have it.
 Unit testing our function with stubs.
 We have our container loaded with our dependencies and modules that we can use across our app.
 We don't have to worry about wiring our modules together.
 Every time we write a new module, we know exactly where to find any dependency, how to request them, and all we focus on is the task on hand.

 ## Conclusion

+I advice you to take a look on [its repository](https://github.com/jeffijoe/awilix) and go through its documentation and examples.
+Also, I have found this [API boilerplate](https://github.com/talyssonoc/node-api-boilerplate) that uses awilix, and also makes uses of many best practices.
+It's a great read even if you don't intent to use it as is.

+The above was an oversimplified example of how dependency injection with awilix can be achieved on Node.js.
+In practice, as the project grows, other complications arise, like the container being bloated it self.
+Awilix is an amazing library though and has most of this issues solved already.

+I would be curious to know how do you handle dependency injection in your projects.
+Leave a comment below.